Best Trade School Programs in Virginia

 An associate degree is the required entry-level education for radiology technicians.
 Associate students take courses in areas like radiation physics, anatomy, and image evaluation.
 Students also complete clinical training to gain hands-on skills in the field.

 Radiology technicians need a license from the Virginia Board of Medicine to practice.
 Many radiology technicians pursue certification from The American Registry of Radiologic Technologists.
-The BLS reports that radiology technicians earned a median annual pay of over $62,000 in 2019.
-The bureau projected faster-than-average projected job growth between 2019-2029 as well.
+The BLS reports that radiology technicians earned a median annual pay of $76,020 as of May 2023, while the BLS projects job growth of 6% from 2023-2033.

 Career and Salary Outlook for Trade School Graduates

 Many vocational careers enjoy strong demand.
-For example, the Bureau of Labor Statistics (BLS) projects strong job growth for dental hygienists, HVAC technicians, and paralegals from 2019-2029.
+For example, the Bureau of Labor Statistics (BLS) projects strong job growth for radiologic technoligsts and dental hygienists from 2023-2033.

 Skilled trade salaries differ depending on experience and industry.
 Wages also vary by location.
-According to the BLS, paralegals in Virginia earn around $52,500 per year on average.
-Occupational therapy assistants make over $68,000.
-Dental hygienists earn over $79,000 per year, while electricians earn around $54,500 per year.
+According to the BLS, paralegals in Virginia earn $63,820 per year on average as of May 2023.
+Occupational therapy assistants make over $72,060.
+Dental hygienists earn $91,800 per year, while electricians earn around $64,730 per year.

 Financial Aid for Trade School Students